ryanrestine/HackTheBox_WriteUps/windows_machines/active_notes.md

 `impacket-GetUserSPNs -dc-ip 10.10.10.100 -request active.htb/SVC_TGS`

 for an easy win at kerberoasting!
-Furthermore, this appears to be the administrator hash; we hopefully we can use this cracked credential to login to the target with admin access.
+Furthermore, this appears to be the administrator hash; we hopefully can use this cracked credential to login to the target with admin access.

 ![kerberoast](../assets/active_assets/kerberoast.png)